Share the Plate

 What are the selection criteria?

-The following eligibility and selection criteria were drafted by the SAC Giving Workgroup and approved by the SAC Board and Rev. Dana.
+The following eligibility and selection criteria were approved by the SAC Board and Rev. Dana.

 Eligibility Criteria for Share the Plate

-- Nominated by a First Parish program or a pledging member/s
+- Nominated by a First Parish chartered group or a pledging member/s

 - Mission consistent with UU principles